KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/effective-prompts-for-ai-image-generator.md

 ### Add Layout and Composition (Where Elements Should Appear)

-Specify the structure of your image; where to place text, logos, or visual emphasis.
-This gives the AI guidance on framing and visual hierarchy, improving clarity and usability across campaign channels.
+Specify the structure of your image, where to place text, logos, or visual emphasis.
+This provides the AI with guidance on framing and visual hierarchy, enhancing clarity and usability across all campaign channels.

 **Example prompts:**